 Seat belts are the least expensive and most effective way to lower employer costs due to crashes and injuries.Texas law states that all passengers in a vehicle must be secured by a safety belt.
-Statewide, more than 1,000 people were killed while not wearing a seat belt in 2014.
+Statewide, nearly 900 people were killed while not wearing a seat belt in 2015.

 Buckling up is your best bet to prevent serious injury or death in a crash, according to Click It or Ticket Texas, a TxDOT program.
 What could happen if you’re not buckled?

 Increased Risk with Pickup Trucks

 In Texas, there is one pickup truck for every four licensed drivers.
 Two hundred thirty-eight people were killed in pickup truck rollover incidents in 2012, accounting for 39.5% of all pickup truck crash deaths, according to data highlighted in Chapter 5, Table 115 of NHTSA Safety Facts.
 By comparison, passenger rollover crashes accounted for 23% of all fatalities.

 Compared with passenger cars, pickup trucks, vans, large trucks, buses and utility vehicles experienced the highest rollover rate in fatal crashes (30.6%), as noted in Chapter 3 of the NHTSA report.

 Businesses with a written policy requiring employees to buckle up in a company vehicle or on company business have higher on-the-job safety belt usage.

 Employees who are in the habit of using a safety belt during work hours also are more likely to buckle up when they are off the clock.